hrytsenko/json-data/readme.md

 ## Validation

-JSON data use [Justify] DSL (namely JSON Schema) to validate JSON entities.
+This library uses [Justify] DSL (namely JSON Schema) to validate JSON entities.
 The class `JsonValidator` provides the validation API.

 The [Justify] DSL uses schemas to express a structure and a content of a document.